 One Aspect of Prophetic Ministry is Seeing Part of the Future

-I say all that because my FedEx package from heaven’s zip code has a prophetic disposition to it.
-I have observed a key to understanding some of my disappointments, frustrations and even depression.
-It is tied to the way I am wired.
-The Lord showed me 35 years ago, albeit through a glass darkly and a slow mind, what has been gradually transpiring over those years.
-I have had a burning message that I cannot shake, hide or suppress no matter what I have tried.
-Similar to the calling of John the Baptists, I have an unquenchable desire to see God’s people overcome every mountain of excuse and opposition and every valley of discouragement and disqualification to make straight the way of the Lord in our generation where we live.
-What is the way of the Lord?
-All the books and over 50 articles on onelordonebody.com can explain it in more detail, but in a nutshell it is the Lord’s Prayer in John 17.
-Seeing believers mature beyond institutional and denominational loyalty and move toward oneness (not sameness) in our hearts and communities is what I saw so many years ago.
-Although we are not fully there yet, I could go on and on for hours about how things have changed over the years.
+I say all that because my FedEx package from heaven has a prophetic aspect to it.
+The Lord showed me over 35 years ago, albeit through a glass darkly and a slow mind, what has been gradually transpiring over those years.
+This is a burning message that I cannot shake or suppress, no matter what I have tried.
+Similar to the calling of John the Baptists, I have desire to see God’s people overcome every mountain of opposition and every valley of excuse, to make straight the way of the Lord in our generation…to see believers “grow up” into the Lord’s Prayer in John 17.
+Seeing believers mature beyond denominational loyalty and move toward oneness (not sameness) in our communities is what I saw so many years ago.
+Although we are not there yet, I could go on and on for hours about how things have changed over the years.
 The conversation and connectivity around the Kingdom of God has never been so widespread and fruitful.
 It is happening as you read this.
-It may not be as big or visible as we would like but God’s best works are often done in a way where believing is seeing.
+It may not be as big or visible as we would like, but God’s best works are often done in a way where believing is seeing.

 How about you?
 Do you see something from the future that God wants to do or is doing?
 But like you I’m sure the thing you are contending for has at times created certain barriers or burdens in your life.
 Here are few difficulties of being from the future that you may wrestle with.